 Bill Kallappa - Board Member

 Gov. Inslee appointed Tumwater resident Bill S. Kallappa II to the State Board of Education in 2019.
-Bill has a combined 25 years’ experience working in public education, Parks and Recreation Youth Programs, Tribal Youth Programs and is currently the Director of the Education Department for the Nisqually Tribe.
-Bill oversees the Early Head Start/Head Start programs, works collaboratively with local school districts at the K-12 level and is responsible for working with higher education institutions for Nisqually Adult Education programs.
+Bill has a combined 25 years’ experience working in public education, Parks and Recreation Youth Programs, Tribal Youth Programs and is currently the Education Liaison for the Nisqually Tribe.
+In this capacity, Bill does Educational outreach to local K-12 school districts and institutions of Higher Education, promoting and sharing local tribal history and knowledge.

 Bill recently worked to establish the Nisqually Youth Council, a governing youth body that engages tribal youth in addressing issues that concern them.
 The Nisqually Youth Council is designed to imitate Tribal Council and is a legitimate organization complete with a resolution, constitution and bylaws.
 They have elected officials and a voting body that give a voice to Tribal Youth.